-St. Mark's Square is the heart of Venice, offering so many museums that you could spend your whole day in this area alone.
+St. Mark's Square is the heart of the city, offering so many museums that you could spend your whole day in this area alone.
 Since you only have a day, however, take a self-guided walking tour instead and snap some scenic pictures along the way.
-Standing in St. Mark's Square, you will get a great view of the basilica and the bell tower.
+You will get a great view of the basilica and the bell tower.
 If the line is not too long in front of the basilica, taking a look inside is well worth it.
 This church is unlike any other, decorated with golden mosaics and a magnificent 10th century altarpiece.

 Continue walking along the palace towards the water where you can enjoy scenic views of the island of San Giorgio Maggiore.
 From there, hear east to Ponte della Paglia from which you can have a good look at the famous Bridge of Sighs.

-Finish your tour of the area with a drink in St. Mark's Square, listening to music played by open-air orchestras.
+Finish your tour of the area with a drink at one of the outdoor cafes, listening to music played by open-air orchestras.

-Late in the afternoon, head southwest towards Sampo Santo Stefano and dine at Ristorante Masaniello which has tables in the square.
-Finish your tour of Venice at the nearby Accademia bridge where you can catch a vaporetto heading back to your car or the train station.
+Late in the afternoon, head southwest towards Sampo Santo Stefano and dine at Ristorante Masaniello which has tables outside.
+Finish your tour at the nearby Accademia bridge where you can catch a vaporetto heading back to your car or the train station.